 - Wearables, IoT, smart home, TVs, smartphones

-HarmonyOS was officially revealed at the Huawei Developer Conference in August 2019.
+HarmonyOS was officially revealed at the HDC in August 2019.
 It is described as a microkernel-based, distributed operating system, designed to run across all types of devices.

-As it will run on all platforms, it's very much an alternative to Android, able to replace Android, Android Auto, WearOS, Android TV and Android Things, although the idea isn't to replace Android on Huawei devices - which Huawei continues to use, most recently on the Huawei Mate 30 Pro.
+As HarmonyOS will run on all platforms, it's very much an alternative to Android, able to replace Android, Android Auto, WearOS, Android TV and Android Things, although so far it hasn't replaced Android on Huawei devices - which Huawei continues to use, most recently on the Huawei P40 Pro.